What is a Gap Year?

 Who can take a Gap Year?

 A gap year is for anyone and everyone!
 People of all ages and interests can benefit from a gap experience.
 The only necessity is a desire to stretch your horizons and grow as a person.
+Are you desiring a change or shift in your life?
 A gap year is for excellent students who are deferring their top college choices for a year, students who want to take a break from desk learning and broaden their horizons, alternative students, anyone seeking to clarify their vision and experience a broader world view, adults who are considering career changes, and retirees who are ready to see the world.
 A gap year is for YOU!

 Is a Gap Year Expensive?